chiphogg/cppcon-2024-making-hard-tests-easy/hogg-cppcon-24.md

 Notes:

-- Ribbon uses polymorphism
+- Ribbon, etc. use polymorphism
+  - End users don't see it
   - Interface class w/ pure virtuals
-  - End users don't see polymorphism!
 - shared-ptr-to-const
   - shared-ptr-to-non-const would be hidden global variable :(
   - **value semantics**, size of shared-ptr for any complexity